 A lake bursting with jellyfish sounds dangerous.
 But in Jellyfish Lake on the Pacific island of Palau, you're at no risk among the millions of golden jellyfish.
-There are no threats to the jellyfish in this lake, which is why there are upwards of 10 million there today.
-And because they have had no predators to protect themselves against, the stinging cells on the jellyfish have shrunk so small that they can barely penetrate human skin.
+Yes, millions.
+Dive right in.

 Key Facts In This Video

 Millions of jellyfish reside in Jellyfish Lake on Eil Malk island in Palau.
 00:28

 The jellyfish in Jellyfish Lake survive on algae inside their bodies that turn sunlight into sugar.
 00:41

 The jellyfish in Jellyfish Lake drift along the surface so the dawn sunlight feeds the symbiosis that keeps them alive.
 01:55

 Wake up with the smartest email in your inbox.